The multidimensional process of human development and ways to measure it:

 The SDGs are made up of 17 broad objectives and a number of indicators.

-For information on the progress of the SDGs, click on detailed progress report for 2018
+For information on the progress of the SDGs, click on the detailed progress report for 2018

 In 2017, economic losses attributed to disasters were estimated at over $300 billion.
 This is among the highest losses in recent years, owing to three major hurricanes affecting the United States of America and several countries across the Caribbean